About

 Technical Skills

-Backend & DistributedHyperledger Fabric, Go, Node.js, Express, REST APIs, gRPC
+Backend & DistributedHyperledger Fabric, Go, Node.js, Express, REST APIs, gRPC, microservices

-Data & PipelinesApache Airflow, Apache Spark, Apache Kafka, PostgreSQL, MySQL, MongoDB, CouchDB, Firebase
+Data & PipelinesApache Airflow, Apache Spark, Apache Kafka, data lineage, ETL, PostgreSQL, MongoDB, CouchDB, Firebase

 Cloud & DevOpsAWS, Azure, Docker, Kubernetes, CI/CD (GitHub Actions), Git, Linux

-Applied AI & VisionLLM Integration, PyTorch, YOLO, SAM, OpenCV
+Applied AI & VisionLLM integration, agentic systems, prompt engineering, evaluation frameworks, PyTorch, YOLO, SAM, OpenCV

 FrontendNext.js, React, TypeScript